peteamiri/Tutorials/Programming_Languages/Python/readme.md

      ```

 8. **Installing Packages in a Virtual Environment**:
-   - It's recommended to use virtual environments (`venv` or `virtualenv`) to manage project dependencies separately.
+   - It has recommended to use virtual environments (`venv` or `virtualenv`) to manage project dependencies separately.
 To create a virtual environment, use the following commands:
      ```
      python -m venv myenv
      ```